osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 # Road Map for Osm2pgsql

-Current as of 2023-08-15.
+Current as of 2023-08-18.

 This document is a kind of road map for osm2pgsql development.
 It's not to be understood as a definite "this is what we'll do" document, but as a rough overview of the shared understanding of the maintainers about where we are and in what areas we see need for work.
 It is incomplete.

-## Where we Are: A Stable Platform
+## Where We Are: A Stable Platform

 First and foremost osm2pgsql must be a stable and reliable platform for its many users who use it every day to maintain current maps.
 Backwards